pansila/Auto-Test-System/README.md

       It will search all robot scripts under `robot_tester_scripts` and find out all contained robot test suites, markdown is our first-class citizen, it will take precedence if other extension files are present with the same filename.
       It needs to be done only when a test suite is added or modified.

+7. The `example_scripts` above is just for demonstration so that you can play around with the demo tests out of box.
+For production environment, you will probably have your own test assets.
+Same for `robot-test-endpoint`, implement your own work of test endpoint along with the test scripts in a stand-alone repository as they're coupled to work together.
+Please remember to modify environment variables in the `.env` to point to the right places after setting up your test asset repository.

+   By this way you can keep tracking the latest code of auto test framework without the pain of messing with the code here by the frequent changes of test scripts.

 ### Run the test
 1. Run the web server
    ```bash